 \subsection{Implementation Considerations}

-When implementing hybrid neural-statistical models such as GMID-DSTM with a NN dynamic process, multiple factors need to be considered.
-As with many mathematical and statistical models, model identifiability must be be addressed, specifically with regard to the NN and discrepancy term.
-For example, in (\ref{eq:genprocess}), if $\bm{u}_{d,t}$ is parameterized using (\ref{eq:genNN}) (with a mechanistic component) and $\bm{\nu}_t$ is parameterized using a GP, there is potential for confounding between the two processes.
-There are multiple ways to mediate this issue.
-The most natural is to restrict the spatial (temporal, or spatio-temporal) range of the GP to operate on a different scale than the dynamics imposed on $\bm{u}_{d,t}$.
+As with many mathematical and statistical models, model identifiability must be be addressed when implementing a BHM-PINN, specifically with regard to the NN and discrepancy terms.
+For example, in (\ref{eq:genprocess}), if $\bm{\delta}_t$ is parameterized using a GP, there is potential for confounding between this term and the PINN term, ${\bm v}_{NN,t}$.
+One way to mitigate this issue is to restrict the spatial (temporal, or spatio-temporal) range of the GP to operate on a different scale than the dynamics imposed on $\bm{v}_{NN,t}$.
 This can be accomplished by an informative prior distribution on the argument(s) of the kernel function for the GP.

-The next considerations are: how best to incorporate a NN within a statistical model, how to specify the architecture of the NN, and how to select prior distributions on the NN weights (and biases).
-As discussed in Section \ref{sec:B-PINN}, a Bayesian NN (and by extension the B-PINN) is the most natural method to incorporate the NN.
-However, all the same challenges facing Bayesian NNs and B-PINNs are exhibited in the hybrid models.
-Regarding the NN architecture, this is a relatively unexplored area, though \cite{toscano2025pinns} reviews various neural network architectures that have been considered in the context of PINNs.
-Within the B-PINN literature, simple NNs, such as narrow 3-layer feed-forward NNs, have been used.
-This could be an artifact of the bias-variance trade-off, where wide and deep NNs are over-parameterized and have the potential to overfit.
+All the implementation challenges for B-PINNs are present for BHM-PINNs.
+For example, it is not clear how to select the NN architecture in general, but see \cite{toscano2025pinns} for a review of various NN architectures that have been considered in the context of PINNs.
+Simple NNs, such as narrow 3-layer feed-forward NNs, are often used to fit B-PINNs.
+Not only is this more computationally tractable than a more complex model, it is also related to the bias-variance trade-off, where wide and deep NNs can be over-parameterized and have the potential to overfit.